kubewarden/rfc/rfc/0023-kubewarden-stack-telemetry.md

 # Detailed design

 > [!WARNING]
-> As a CNCF project, it is necessary to get approval from the CNCF to implement either of the following options.
+> As a CNCF project, it's necessary to get approval from the CNCF to implement either of the following options.
 > [Telemetry Data Collection and Usage Policy | Linux Foundation](https://www.linuxfoundation.org/legal/telemetry-data-policy)

 This feature involves creating a dedicated controller reconciler